JonToler/phpBibliotheque/README.md

   * Input: add "Brian Herbert" and "Kevin Anderson" to "The Milkman of Dune"
   * Output: querying "The Milkman of Dune" returns "Brian Herbert" and "Kevin Anderson" as Authors

+* Can add a Title to an Author and retrieve Title
+  * Input: add "The Milkman of Dune" to "Brian Herbert"
+  * Output: querying "Brian Herbert" as Author returns "The Milkman of Dune" as Title

+* Can retrieve list of Titles NOT associated with an Author
+  * Input: "Brian Herbert" is the Author of "The Milkman of Dune" but NOT "Dune and Its Rugrats"
+  * Output: Searching by "Brian Herbert" Author ID returns "Dune and Its Rugrats"

 * Able to search for a book by its Title
   * Input: search for "milk"
   * Output: returns "The Milkman of Dune" by "Brian Herbert" and "Kevin Anderson"